breggles/emailio/README.md

 ## Special fields

-* email - email address of the recipient
+* email_address - email address of the recipient
 * subject - subject of the email

 ## Sample email template